YuqianZhang08/Object-Detection-using-OpenCV-YOLO/README.md

 # Improvement and implementation of C++ and Python code for YOLO object detection with NMS.

-The project is based on the [Object Detection using YOLOv5 and OpenCV DNN (C++/Python)](https://github.com/spmallick/learnopencv/tree/master/Object-Detection-using-YOLOv5-and-OpenCV-DNN-in-CPP-and-Python).
+The project is based on the [Object Detection using YOLOv5 (C++/Python)](https://github.com/spmallick/learnopencv/tree/master/Object-Detection-using-YOLOv5-and-OpenCV-DNN-in-CPP-and-Python).

 ## Features
 Major changes and added functions from the original project: